 I still am going to start the birth control because I still clearly have a bad internal problem, but this helped more than I thought it would, so I agree with other reviewers to try this if you have adult acne.
 It's not a cure by itself for most people but def the best thing I have found.
 To update: I did go to the dermatologist and she said to absolutely keep using this and start the birth control.
 I haven't even moisturized much since my skin is always open (no makeup) and I still didn't dry out.
 This is gentle yet actually somewhat effective, but as the doctor said, the face wash doesn't treat the acne if it's internal anyway so, the main thing is that it's gentle for you.

 Update: I have been using this for about two months, and while it's not damaging, drying, or seeming to add to my problems, I just don't find it's enough.
 Which is really sad because as I mentioned it was recommended by the dermatologist *and* I also started birth control pills, and still I have about the same level of acne and problems which is so disappointing.
 My husband said it feels like there is a film left on his skin which I don't really feel but something about it doesn't feel "deep" cleaning enough.
 And as someone who has pretty sensitive skin, I can't generally use deep cleaning or harsher products, but that's the best way I can describe it.
+What it really means though, is my issue isn't being fixed internally, since the derm said a cleanser won't fix the problem.
 So I'll have to say I probably won't buy it again but it wasn't a bad product, just not anything great eiter.
 It's disappointing because I cross my fingers to find something that isn't problematic and then hope it would at least help a little beyond that, and so far I haven't found it.
 Enzymes have been better but no miracles yet.

 Whether its the triclosan or something else in the formula, this is by far the most effective acne fighting product I've used.
 It has little to no scent and washes away very clean.
 It's very gentle on my face and there is never any drying or tightness which is good for acne suffers.
 I had actually given up on it, but just kept using it because I liked the way it washed my face, and then 2.5 months in, my face was suddenly significantly clearer and is staying that way (and I really haven't changed any other part of my skincare routine).
 Also, I'm allergic to most bar soaps, and have zero issues with this one.